 There is hardly anyone who didn’t fall for the yummy taste of a gorgeous chicken burger!
 No wonder you have gorged on them more often just to control your saliva.
 After all, it’s chicken with loads of veggies and sauces!
 That scrumptious chicken burger with extra cheese and mayo toppings can lift the mood of even an evil imp—we are only mere mortals.
 Well, now it’s time to get back to reality!
 One chicken burger contains whopping 360 calories.
 Ouch!

-Luscious chicken coated with a thick layer of mayo, chili-tomato sauce, and veggies wrapped in a heavenly roll!
+Luscious chicken coated with a thick layer of mayo, chilli-tomato sauce, and veggies wrapped in a heavenly roll!
 Have you already been salivating?
 Practice some control coz we are going to reveal the not-so-fascinating truth to you.
-This delectable chicken roll that tops your favorite list contains nearly 250-300 calories.
+This delectable chicken roll that tops your favourite list contains nearly 250-300 calories.

 Chicken lovers, especially KFC chicken lovers, this is for you!
 We hate to see your sad face but truth is to be told.
 Yes, one piece of that juicy, crunchy, fried chicken serves you shocking 320 calories.
 Surprised?
 Hold your breath.
 It also comes with high Trans fat, Monosodium glutamate, unhealthy saturated fats, and cholesterol due to the oil used in frying them.